Brill-Noether theory for curves of a fixed gonality: A lifting result for maps to toric varieties

-is equal to the number of cycles that are contracted by either $\chi_{j1}$ or $\chi_{j2}$.
-As a result, the tropicalizations of all $\mathscr L(\mathscr A_{\PP^1}^g,\chi_j)$ intersect properly in $T_{\Upsilon}$, i.e. in the expected codimension.
-We may apply~\cite[Theorem 1.1]{OP} to conclude that tropicalization commutes with intersection on the locus where the vertices of $\Gamma$ have valence at most $3$.
-It follows that the realizable locus coincides with the naively well-spaced locus, as desired. \end{proof}
+The expected codimension of this intersection is equal to the number of cycles that are contracted by either $\chi_{j_1}$ or $\chi_{j_2}$.
+If the codimension of the intersection is equal to the expected codimension, the tropicalizations of all $\mathscr L(\mathscr A_{\PP^1}^g,\chi_j)$ intersect properly.
+This is guaranteed by the condition (WS1) in the definition of naive well-spacedness, and in particular the condition that one of the minimum distances measured from a given loop occurs at a vertex that stabilizes to the loop in question.
+We apply~\cite[Theorem 1.1]{OP} to conclude that tropicalization commutes with intersection and it follows that the realizable locus coincides with the naively well-spaced locus, as desired. \end{proof}

 Let $\Theta$ continue to be the combinatorial type chosen at the beginning of this section, and $\Upsilon = [\Gamma\to \RR^g]$ the map induced by projections orthogonal to the characters.
 From the above proposition, we may lift each of the projections induced by the characters $\chi_1,\ldots, \chi_g$ to the same curve.
 However, these characters need not span a rank $g$ sublattice of $M$.
 The following proposition guarantees that the relations between these characters do not provide any further obstructions to lifting.
 The sublattice generated by $\chi_1,\ldots,\chi_g$ determines a quotient $N_\RR\to L_\RR$.
 Choose a complete fan structure $\Delta_L$ on $L_\RR$ such that $\Delta\to \Delta_L$ is a morphism of fans, inducing a dominant equivariant map $Z\to Z_L$ of toric varieties.